PrasannaAdiga/spring-cloud-with-netflix/README.md

         List<Account> findByCustomerId(@PathVariable("customerId") Long id);
       }
     ```
-  - Also increase the connection and read timeout of feign client, so that connection timeout error can be solved, while communicating between services
+  - Also, increase the connection and read timeout of feign client, so that connection timeout error can be solved, while communicating between services
     ```
       feign:
         client: